nuvolaris/nuvolaris/README.md

 ## About

-We want to build a *complete* distribution of a serverless environment that is:
+We want to build a *complete* distribution of a serverless environment that:

-- it is easy to install and manage
+- is easy to install and manage
 - potentially runs in every Kubernetes, but it is tested against a set of supported distribuytions
 - includes a number of integrated services

-This is the main differentiation from Apache OpenWHisk, as it only provides a basic engine for serverless.
+This is the main differentiation from Apache OpenWhisk, as it only provides a basic engine for serverless.
 Our goals are described in our [**roadmap**](docs/ROADMAP.md) document to read about.

 If you want to help here is how: